 What should I expect on my journey to weight loss surgery?

-Anybody is welcome to attend our free consultation run by our nurse and dietitian.
-Both have specialist training with expertise in obesity and are sensitive to the specific needs of patients who are overweight.
-Here you will spend about an hour discussing the pros and cons of weight loss surgery in your individual case.
+Anybody is welcome to attend a free consultation run by our specialist nurse.
+She has specialist training with expertise in obesity and is sensitive to the specific needs of patients who are overweight.
+Here you will spend about an hour discussing the pros and cons of weight loss surgery and the various treatment options in your individual case.
 We ask a series of questions to assess both surgical and alternative treatment options and help you to fully understand the risks, benefits and challenges of successful weight loss for the long-term.

-During your first appointment the operation will be explained carefully and any questions that you might have will be answered.
-At the end of this consultation you should have a clear idea of the different weight loss surgical procedures available, which one is best for you and why, what the procedure involves, and what to expect afterwards.
-If you are still keen to go ahead with surgery, a provisional operation date will be selected at a time that is convenient for you.
+During your first appointments, the benefits and risk of surgery to help you manage your weight will be explained carefully and any questions that you might have will be answered.
+At the end of these consultations, you should have a clear idea of the different weight loss surgical procedures available, which one is best for you and why, what the procedure involves, and what to expect afterwards.
+If you are still keen to go ahead with surgery, the next step is usually to have a consultation with our dietitian and one of our psychologists.
+These will be separate appointments made on other days, and they take about an hour each.
+These are important parts of our assessment of your suitability and the chance of doing well after weight loss surgery.
+We hold a multi-disciplinary meeting every month where we discuss all our patients considering surgery, and ensure that the team is happy with the plans around going forward to surgery.

-On the day of surgery you will be admitted to the hospital about 2 hours before the due time of the operation, and settled in to the ward by one of our specialist bariatric nurses.
+On the day of surgery you will be admitted to the hospital about 2-4 hours before the due time of the operation, and settled in to the ward by the Spire Murrayfield Hospital staff.
+Both the surgeon and the anaesthetist will visit you and check that you're ready and consented for the operation.

 You will be taken to the operating department where our team will help you feel as relaxed and comfortable as possible.
 When you wake up the operation will be all over.
 You will be in the recovery area for a little while, before being taken back to the ward.
 Depending on which procedure you've had, within a few hours you'll be wide awake and able to sit up, talk, and have a drink.

 The aftercare depends on which procedure you have had but in every case you will receive all the help, advice and support that you need.
-This is all covered by the fee for the operation which includes all aftercare for 12 months, including any visits with the nurses, dietitian, psychologist, surgeons or radiologists that may be required.
+The fee for the operation includes all aftercare for 12 months relating to your surgery, including any visits with the nurses, dietitian, surgeons or radiologists that may be required.
+It is not routine for you to see a psychologist after your surgery, but this can be arranged as necessary, although there may well be a charge for consultations with a psychologist if you need more than one post-operative review.

-Our whole aim is to help your physical, social and emotional well-being so that you feel better, are more confident, more relaxed, and ultimately have a longer, happier and healthier life.
+Our whole aim is to support your physical, social and emotional well-being so that you feel better, are more confident, more relaxed, and ultimately have a longer, happier and healthier life.